 Rodents.
 Yes, rodents love a free meal and animal feed is no exception.
 Our feed bags are perfect to use as ground cover in gardens or under roosting bars for easy cleaning, but they are paper and mice will chew their way through them if given time.
 Storing feeds in containers or bins can help prevent rodents from finding their way into your feed and helping themselves to meals meant for your animals.

 Insects may also find their way into your feed bags or bins, especially in hot climates.
 Weevils are a common culprit and are known worldwide for their love of wheat and grains.
 Because the grains in our feeds are organic and therefore are not treated with any pesticides, bugs on the grains during harvest may end up in the bags.
 Though perhaps a little unexpected when opening a bag of feed, the little buggers are safe to feed to your animals and actually provide a little extra protein in their diet!
 To help prevent bugs in your storage containers, keep your bins clean and occasionally do a full rinse to wash out any old grains or fines from crevices.
 Make sure the bins are completely dry before refilling them with feed.

-If stored properly, our feeds can keep for nine months.
+When stored properly, our Crumble and Pellets will last for six months and our Mash Feed can keep for nine months.
+Additionally, following the same storing methods, any of our individual Whole Grains products can last for 12 months.
 Become familiar with the amount of feed you need for your animals so you don’t end up with more than they can eat in that time.
 Get into the habit of periodically checking the containers in which you keep your feed for signs of pests, moisture, or mold.
 Elevate bags off the floor so they don’t get damp.
 We work hard to source organic grains from family farms in the U.S. and craft premium feeds for your animals.
 They deserve to enjoy their food at its finest.